-To realize \mathcal{B} and \mathcal{B}2 as null (and thus countable) we can model the defining sequences each asymmetrically with one torus being longer than the other (see Figure 24).
-So the dyadic pattern has a long branch and a short branch and the decomposition elements only have non-zero size when we take the short branch only finitely many times and, if we always take the small torus to have $\frac{1}{10}$ the diameter of the previous one, then the diameter of this decomposition element is less than $\frac{1}{10}$ to the power of the number of short branches that we took.
+To realize $\mathcal{B}$ and $\mathcal{B}2$ as null (and thus countable) decompositions, we can choose the defining sequences of each asymmetrically.
+We still use a series of tori, but this time choose one torus to be much longer than the other (see Figure 24).

+We can organize the defining sequence as a binary tree with one branch for each torus, a long branch for each long tori, and a short branch for each short tori.
+In this scheme, a decomposition element corresponds to a path in the tree.
+Decomposition elements only have non-zero size when we take the short branch only finitely many times and, moreover, we can estimate the size of the decompositions with non-trivial diameter: If we always take the small torus to have $\frac{1}{10}$ the diameter of the previous one, then the diameter of this decomposition element is less than $\frac{1}{10^i}$ where i is the deepest stage at which we took a short branch.
+This implies that the sequence is null.

 Remark 4.2.
-Note that the homeomorphism type of the decomposition elements is not well defined.
-In fact, it depends on the defining sequence.
-Using the symmetric defining sequence of \mathcal{B} we found that each of the uncountably many (!) decomposition elements was an arc.
+Note that the homeomorphism types of the decomposition elements of $\mathcal{B}$ and $\mathcal{B}2$ , are not well defined.
+In fact, they depends on the defining sequence.
+Using the symmetric defining sequence of $\mathcal{B}$ we found that each of the uncountably many (!) decomposition elements was an arc.
 But in the asymmetric picture, all decomposition elements that take the short branch infinitely many times must have diameter zero and are thus points.
-However, it turns out that the topology of the quotient is well defined.
+It turns out, however, that the topology of the quotient is well defined.

 To sum up, we should be disappointed that even null, cellular decompositions do not shrink.
-In fact, later we will see that the proof of the Poincaré conjecture requires us to shrink such a decomposition, so we must look stronger properties than celluratity.
+In fact, later we will see that the proof of the Poincaré conjecture requires us to shrink such a decomposition, so we will need to look at stronger properties than celluratity.